gpstar81/GPStar-proton-pack/PACK_PCB.md

 For connecting the UART pins, use a suitable FTDI chip such as the same **FTDI Basic 5V** chip used for programming the WavTrigger.
 Connect each pin to the respective label to the FTDI chip.

-- If using an FTDI to USB cable, the RTS pin will connect to the DTR board pin.
+- If using an FTDI to USB cable, the RTS pin will connect to the DTR pin on the PCB.
-- The CTS pin on any FTDI device will not be used (connects to GND on the board).
+- The CTS pin on any FTDI device will not be used, but must connect to a GND on the PCB.

 ### Optional Connectors